Ten-Taken/nodefolio/README.md

 * Set up view routing

 #### License
 No license is granted.
-As this is primarily a project for personal proficiency, education, and showcasing to interested professional parties, contributions are not expected.
+This is a project for personal proficiency, education, and showcasing to interested professional parties.
+Contributions are not expected.